Important Legal Disclaimer

 - Unfinished renovations

-Not all home buying red flags are equal.
-These 9 warning signs when buying a home point to basic problems that usually are not worth fixing, even at big discounts.
-These red flags when buying a house should make you walk away.
+Not all warning signs are equal.
+These 9 point to basic problems that usually are not worth fixing, even at big discounts.
+These should make you walk away and represent dealbreakers when house hunting.

 Red Flag When Buying a House #1: Foundation Damage